clouedoc/AutoSQLi/README.md

 ## Popularity note ( 2018-05-10 )

 When I woke up this morning, someone said that a guy by the name of NullArray tweeted about this project.
 11 stars later, it makes me want to finish it more than ever !

+## Contribution Note

+Friday, the 11th of May, the first pull request to this project was sent by [@iyanuashiri](https://github.com/iyanuashiri).

+## sTaTiStIcS

+###  2018-05-11

+Today, we are at 15 stars, and got our first pull request.
+The number of cloners and unique viewers is decreasing with the time, but I noticed that someone followed a link from `web.telegram.org`.
+Well, those referer statistics are cool.
+I also finished implementing WhatWaf :)